phalcon-orphanage/docs/en/webserver-setup.md

 ```

 ### Start
-Depending on your system, the command to start nginX could be one of the following:
+Depending on your system, the command to start nginx could be one of the following:

 ```bash
 start nginx